vicgarcia/c920pi/README.md

         wpa-ssid "ssid for wifi network here"
         wpa-psk "password for wifi network here"

-The configure.sh script provided in the repository can be used from here to complete the installation of the software necessary for the rest of the streaming webcam stack.
+The install.sh script provided in the repository is used from here to complete the installation of the software necessary for the rest of the streaming webcam stack.

 The easiest way to run this script is the old curl | bash